duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/39_baseline_tensorflow_from_logs.md

 1. Are relevant to the lane following task
 2. Execute this task well the whole time and
-3. Present smooth driving of the duckiebots around the city.
+3. Present smooth driving of the Duckiebots around the city.

 One hint, is to search for data which were collected using the lane controller.
 In order to check if the lane controller was enabled, use rqt_bag to see if there is inside the node `/duckiebot_name/lane_controller/`.
 The *LF_IL_tensorflow* baseline, provides 5 bag files with approximately 10 minutes of appropriate lane following data.